sile-typesetter/casile/README.md

 * `OUTPUTDIR` determines where published files will be placed.

     Ouput files are first created in the current project directory alongside sources.
-    Optionally CaSILE can 'pubish' finished resources to some other location.
+    Optionally CaSILE can ‘pubish’ finished resources to some other location.

         OUTPUTDIR = /path/to/pub/$(PROJECT)